-12.8.2.2 Sampling IDW
+12.8.2.2 Sampling remediation waste

-12.8.2.2.1 SWMU 211-A RA Project Sampling Team
+12.8.2.2.1 SWMU 211-A RA project sampling team

 The EISB RA project sampling team must coordinate closely with the PWMC concerning daily drilling and operational locations and types.
 The PWMC will contact the Waste Operations Manager or designee and have waste containers delivered to the sampling location.